speters/ClipperDuet2N2k/README.md

 __Attention:__
 Make sure your settings are configured correctly after a firmware upgrade!
 Non-volatile-memory might have been overwritten by the update.

+## Simulating sensors

+Instead of the speed sensor, a function generator with ca. 3V amplitude, square signal at a few hundred Hz can be used.

+For the transducer, I have no good benchtop solution.
+On one ClipperDuet device, it suffices to put a finger across the sensor port to get some readings, but a different one is rather immune against this trick.
+Beware of shock!

 ## Implementation insights

 The PIC microcontroller of the Clipper Duet tells the HT1621 LCD controller which segments should be on depending on the values to be displayed.